keeyong/state_capital/README.md

 Now reading from MySQL (this can be one in your laptop or a RDS in AWS).
 Here are SQLs used to populate MySQL accordingly

 ```
+-- this assumes you have a database named "test"
 create table test.state_capital (
     state varchar(32),
     capital varchar(64)